By / par Catherine Lovekin (Canadian PI for BRITE)

 Conferences, Resources, and Social Media

 The BRITE team did not host any conferences this year.
-The proceedings from the 2019 conference “Stars and their Variability Observed from Space” have now been published and all papers are available online here.
+The proceedings from the 2019 conference “Stars and their Variability Observed from Space” has now been published and all papers are available at brite.camk.edu.pl/pub/index.html.

 The mission Wiki (including information on past, current and future fields) can be accessed here.